KRKE-Delayed/KRKE-cognitive-biases/README.md

 They show the following characteristics: CPs encode conceptual, rather than logical design patterns.
 In other words, while Logical OPs solve design problems independently of a particular conceptualization, CPs propose patterns for solving design problems for the domain classes and properties that populate an ontology, therefore addressing content problems.
 CPs are instantiations of Logical OPs (or of compositions of Logical OPs), featuring a non-empty signature.
 Hence, they have an explicit non-logical vocabulary for a specific domain of interest (i.e. they are content-dependent).
 CPs provide solutions to domain modeling problems and affect only the specific region of the ontology dealing with such domain modeling problems.
 They are typically reused by applying specialization, extension, and composition to them.
 In principle, CPs do not depend on any specific language, however in order to reuse them as building blocks, they have to be implemented in some way.
 In the portal *ontologydesignpatterns.org* we mainly deal with CPs in a Semantic Web context, hence we currently support OWL as a reference formalism for representation.

+## Web Ontology Language (OWL)

+Old OWL is based on description logic, a semantic fragment of first order logic, called SHOIN(D).
+OWL 2 is based on SROIQ(D) (extention of the old description logic).
+From now on we will refer to OWL 2

+An OWL Ontology consists of:  classes / properties / individual (instances of classes).
+Is based on an Open World Assumption -  the absence of information must not be valued as negative information - and No Unique Name Assumption - difference must be expressed explicitly.

+### OWL Syntax Variants

+OWL2 can be represented in different Syntax variants:
+- Functional Syntax: substitutes abstract syntax of OWL1
+- RDF/XML-Syntax: extension of existing OWL/RDF (for legacy reasons)
+- OWL/XML-Syntax: indipendent XML serialisation
+- Manchester-Syntax: machine readable syntax, especially used for ontology editors
+- Turtle: concise and easy readable

 ## Open World Reasoning

 In Open World Assumption the existence of further individuals is possible, if they are not explicitly excluded.
 The biggest single hurdle to understanding OWL and Description Logics is the use of Open World Reasoning.
 Almost certainly, all systems that newcomers to OWL will have encountered previously use closed world reasoning with “negation as failure” – i.e. if something cannot be found, it is assumed to be absent, e.g. databases, logic programming, constraint languages in frame systems, etc. By contrast, OWL uses open world reasoning with negation as unsatisfiability - i.e. something is false only if it can be proved to contradict other information in the ontology.

 ### References